 - Re-facing valve flanges and repairing heat exchangers.

 Flange Facing Machine

-Flange facing machines or Flange facers are a very useful tool to mechanically polish or cut disks, collars, rings, or flanges.
+Flange-facing machines or Flange facers are very useful tools to mechanically polish or cut disks, collars, rings, or flanges.
 Flanges in the piping industry usually get deformed (scratches, dents, etc) or corroded during operation or handling.
-To ensure the flange joint’s integrity, these damages are removed using a split frame/clamshell cutter known as a flange facing machine.
+To ensure the flange joint’s integrity, these damages are removed using a split frame/clamshell cutter known as a flange-facing machine.

 Working of Flange Facing Machine

-The cutting tool of the flange facing machine travels in a spiral path across the flange face and removes the damages from the flange face.
+The cutting tool of the flange-facing machine travels in a spiral path across the flange face and removes the damage from the flange face.
 This machining or cutting/polishing operation is done by successive strips to ensure face flatness and regularity.
-Once flange facing is done, the quality of the flange and the proper sealing capability are achieved.
+Once the flange facing is done, the quality of the flange and the proper sealing capability are achieved.

 Finishes as per ASME B16.5 specifications are created and achieved using geared fixed feeds.
 Flange-facing machines are flexible in operation.
 They can be mounted at any angle, including the inverted orientation.
 The facing arm of the flange facer is balanced using adjustable counterweights when not mounted horizontally.